 Another tool families might want to consider is parental controls.
 Netsafe has useful advice around parental controls which includes the types of controls that can be added to limit access to inappropriate content, as well as factors to consider before using them.
 We strongly encourage parents discuss these options with their child before they install it to build a sense of trust.
 Importantly, parental controls should be just one part of a wider strategy around online safety at home.

 Switch on Safety

-If you have a child attending school in New Zealand, you can use Switch on Safety at home.
-This is a free filter created by Network for Learning (which provides the filtering for 99 percent of schools) and the Ministry of Education.
+If you have a child attending school in New Zealand, you can use Switch on Safety when not at school.
+This is a free online safety filter from Network for Learning (which provides online filtering for 99% of schools) and the Ministry of Education.
 It blocks access to a range of websites known to be unsafe and inappropriate for learning (including adult websites and scam websites).

 I’m not the parent, guardian or caregiver of the young person targeted in the incident.
 What can I do to help?
 You can still contact Netsafe.
 Although we won’t be able to take action, we can still offer advice about what you can do.
 If you’re a teacher or school leader you can contact Netsafe of behalf of a student.

 I think my child is engaging in digital self-harm, but they won’t talk to me and I don’t have any proof – what can I do?

 You can still contact Netsafe to explain why you think something is going on, and we can give you advice.

 I know my child is bullying themselves online – what can I do?
 Each situation is different, but depending on what’s going on there may be ways to help that won’t aggravate the situation.
 You can still contact us for help and advice – we won’t take any action without your permission.

 If you’re concerned about the immediate safety of you or someone else, please call 111.
 If you want help or expert incident advice, you can contact us.
 Our service is free, non-judgemental and available in four ways:

 - Email [email protected]